Bhagalpur Junction railway station: Developments

-Electrification Updats
+Electrification updates

 The Howrah–Gaya–Delhi route also known as the Grand Chord was the shortest route in India to be completely electrified (AC traction) and was electrified on August 5, 1976.

 The electrification work of the rail line between Bonidanga Link Cabin to Kiul Junction via Barharwa–Sahibganj–Bhagalpur is completed in June 2020.The electrification of Bonidanga Link Cabin–Barharwa–Sahibganj–Kiul section including the Tinpahar–Rajmahal section (announced by Pt.
 Deen Dayal Upadhyaya package in Bihar).

 After approximately 155 years of rail operation on Kiul Jn. to Bhagalpur Jn. section of the Sahibganj loop rail line, Vikramshila Express became the first train hauled by an electric locomotive on 2 June 2019.
 12368 Down ANVT to BGP Vikranshila Exp. arrived at BGP hauled by an electric locomotive.
-The electric train started from BGP on 03 June 2019.
+The electric train started from BGP on 3 June 2019.
 12367 UP BGP to ANVT Vikramshila Express departed from BGP hauled by an electric locomotive.

 Goods train started with E-loco from 3 July 2020 as the Bhagalpur–Bonidanga section is electrified.
 On Bhagalpur–Sahibganj section train number 05956/05955 Delhi–Dibrugarh-Delhi Special (Brahmaputra Mail) became the first train running with E-loco on 7 July 2020 up to New Jalpaiguri (NJP) via Bhagalpur.

-In June 2020, with the completion of electrification of the Sahibganj loop from (Bonidanga Link Cabin to Kiul) distance of a total 247km, it became a history of 100% electrification of the oldest Howrah–New Delhi rail route constructed by the British Government (East India Company).
+In June 2020, with the completion of electrification of the Sahibganj loop from (Bonidanga Link Cabin to Kiul) distance of a total 247 km, it became a history of 100% electrification of the oldest Howrah–New Delhi rail route constructed by the British Government (East India Company).

 The Bhagalpur–Barahat–Banka section of Dumka–Bhagalpur line was completely electrified on 29 March 2021.
 Banka-Rajendranagar Intercity Exp. got Electric Traction from Banka on 29 March 2021 (First Train Godda-New Delhi Humsafar special (02307) flagged off).
-The remaining electrification work from the Barahat-Dumka-Rampurhat section was also completely electrified on 6th October 2021.
+The remaining electrification work from the Barahat-Dumka-Rampurhat section was also completely electrified on 6 October 2021.

-The operation of an electric locomotive on the Mandarhil-Dumka rail section has started on 06 January 2022.
+The operation of an electric locomotive on the Mandarhil-Dumka rail section has started on 6 January 2022.
 Kaviguru Express is the first electric train on this route.